mohsen1/mafia-arena/README.md

 ## Deployment

-Database migrations are automatically applied during Vercel deploys.
-The `vercel.json` file first checks database connectivity with `pnpm run check-db` and then runs `pnpm run db:push` before building the application so no manual database setup is required.
+Database migrations are automatically applied during Vercel deploys when DATABASE_URL is configured.
+The build process will:
+1. Check database connectivity
+2. Run any pending migrations with `pnpm run db:migrate`
+3. Apply schema changes with `pnpm run db:push`

+Ensure DATABASE_URL is set in your Vercel environment variables before deploying.

 ### Deployment Failure Automation